-Previously I wrote about night photography in the Nikon D5300, where I mentioned ISO sensitivity, long time exposure, and exposure compensation.
+Previously I wrote about night photography in the Nikon D5300, where I mentioned ISO sensitivity, long-time exposure, and exposure compensation.

 The Nikon D5300 gives you many options with exposure.
 Basically, you can take photos with 30sec time exposure, however, the camera is equipped with the Bulb mode, which allows you to make much longer exposures.
 Have in mind, that this kind of shutter speed is possible when you have control over it.
 The duration of this exposure depends on the duration of keeping your finger on the shutter-release button.
-This option can be very useful for the completely dark places, where even the smallest light ray can come in.
-You won’t be able to see this very small light ray or the light dissipation by your naked eye.
+This option can be very useful for completely dark places, where even the smallest light ray can come in.
+You won’t be able to see this very small light ray or the light dissipation with your naked eye.
 The Nikon D5300 will do it for you!

 I prepared 4 places in my house, where I put the Bulb mode and created very long exposure photos.
-Usually, easier is to capture some places in the buildings, where any light is gone at all.
-When you are outside you always may receive some distant light rays from streetlights, some glows from remote cities or eventually some spotlights from the stars.
-The most darker place might be your basement, etc.
+Usually, it easier is to capture some places in the buildings, where any light is gone at all.
+When you are outside you always may receive some distant light rays from streetlights, some glows from remote cities, or eventually some spotlights from the stars.
+The darker place might be your basement, etc.

-After those alterations, you can adjust your image properties also and make your image as much reliable as possible.
+After those alterations, you can adjust your image properties also and make your image as reliable as possible.

 Every photo has been taken in Nikkor 18-55mm, 18mm (f/3.5).